DevExpress-Examples/devextreme-pivotgrid-conditionally-calculate-summary-cell-values/README.md

 # PivotGrid - How to conditionally calculate summary cell values

-This examples demonstrates how to create a data field, which calculates values depending on another field.
+This examples demonstrates how to configure a "data" field, which calculates values depending on another field.
 Here, the "Sales" field's values are calculated based on the "Approved" field.
 The calculateCustomSummary function is used for this scenario.